Parkpoom Jangphonak: Muay Thai & Amateur Boxing career

-Later in the early 1996, he was persuaded to amateur boxing.
-It only takes 3 months he became a Thai athlete at the 1996 Olympics at Atlanta in Welterweight division.
-He was qualified by fought at Siam Om Noi Stadium, Om Noi, outskirts Bangkok on undercard of the Muay Thai event, which broadcast on Channel 3 regularly at noon on Saturday.
-He was considered to be the youngest and least experienced boxer of Thailand national team with also had to compete first.
-Round of 32 result he was a loser to Serhiy Dzyndzyruk, a Ukrainian boxer 10-20.
+In early 1996, he was persuaded to switch to amateur boxing.
+After only three months, he qualified as a Thai athlete for the 1996 Olympics in Atlanta in the Welterweight division.
+He earned his spot by fighting at Siam Om Noi Stadium in Om Noi, on the outskirts of Bangkok, during the undercard of a Muay Thai event that was regularly broadcast on Channel 3 at noon on Saturdays.
+He was considered the youngest and least experienced member of the Thai national team and had to compete in the first round.
+In the Round of 32, he lost to Serhiy Dzyndzyruk, a Ukrainian boxer, by a score of 10–20.

-He continues to amateur boxing, at the 13th Asian Games in late 1998 at Bangkok.
-He won the gold medal in Welterweight division and he was #1 on this weight class of the ranking of AIBA too.
+He continued amateur boxing and competed at the 13th Asian Games in late 1998 in Bangkok.
+There, he won the gold medal in the Welterweight division and was ranked number one in his weight class by AIBA.

-At the 2000 Olympics at Sydney, Australia, he continued to participate in the amateur boxing tournament.
-He won the first round by defeating Geard Ajetović a Serbian boxer equally 9-9, must be decided by the number of punches.
-In the second round he was a loser to future silver medalist Serhiy Dotsenko a Ukrainian boxer 5-13, which resulted in his disappointment and retired from amateur boxing eventually and turn into a Taekwondo instead.
+At the 2000 Olympics in Sydney, Australia, he participated again in the amateur boxing tournament.
+He won the first round against Geard Ajetović, a Serbian boxer, with a tied score of 9–9, which was decided by the number of punches landed.
+In the second round, he lost to Serhiy Dotsenko, a Ukrainian boxer and future silver medalist, by a score of 5–13.
+Disappointed by the result, he retired from amateur boxing and switched to Taekwondo.